saeedghadiri/docker-anyconnect-dante/README.md

 1. Install docker
 2. clone this project
 3. Set server, username, password and cert on docker-compose.yml file
-4. cd to the directory and run docker compose. for example in windows:
+4. cd to the directory and run docker compose. for example in:
 ###

     docker-compose -f docker-compose.yml up -d

-## Example of setting fields on  docker compose file
+## Example of setting fields on docker compose file for speedvpn

          - ANYCONNECT_SERVER=s30.serspeed.info:555
          - ANYCONNECT_USER=myusername